dlu-ch/dlb/doc/faq.rst

 typically takes approximately 70 ms.
 Therefore, dlb cannot compete with the efficiency of Make in the following situations:

    a.
-Every output dependency (Make: target) has to be generated
+Full build: every output dependency (Make: target) has to be generated
    b.
-No output dependency has to be generated (Make: no source is newer than its targets)
+"Empty" build: No output dependency has to be generated (Make: no source is newer than its targets)

 However, most :term:`runs of dlb <run of dlb>` or Make are something between - that is the whole idea behind a build tool after all.